lindsayad/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVMomentumFriction.md

 have a linear dependence on the fluid velocity, whereas Forchheimer is meant to represent inertial effects and should have a quadratic dependence on velocity.
 These additional dependencies, as well as other prefactors commonly present in the Darcy and Forchheimer models, are baked into the definition of the friction factors.

-## Computation of friction factors and pre-factors
+## Computation of friction factors and pre-factors id=friction_example

 To outline how friction factors for Darcy and Forchheimer may be calculated, let's consider a specific example.
 We'll draw from the Ergun equation, which is